Lokmanya Tilak Terminus–Rani Kamalapati Superfast Express

-The Rani Kamalapati–Lokmanya Tilak Superfast Express, commonly referred as "Bhopal–Mumbai Express", is a weekly superfast express train which runs between Rani Kamalapati railway station of Bhopal, the capital of Madhya Pradesh and Mumbai Lokmanya Tilak Terminus railway station of Mumbai, the capital of Maharashtra.
+The Rani Kamalapati (Habibganj)–Lokmanya Tilak Superfast Express, commonly referred as "Bhopal–Mumbai Express", is a weekly superfast express train which runs between Rani Kamalapati railway station (Habibganj) of Bhopal, the capital of Madhya Pradesh and Mumbai Lokmanya Tilak Terminus railway station of Mumbai, the capital of Maharashtra.

 Arrival and departure

 It runs as train number 12154 from Rani Kamalapati to Mumbai LTT on Friday.
 It leaves at 18.00 hrs and reaches at 7.30 hrs.

 On reverse journey as train number 12153 from Mumbai LTT to Rani Kamalapati on Thursday leaving at 16.25 hrs and reaching at 05.50 hrs next day.